jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 For example, an address given in Jamulus client Connect window could look like ```jamulus.example.com```.
 If a DNS SRV record is found for this domain, Jamulus client will try to connect to Jamulus server on the host:port listed in the SRV record, such as ```jamulus.example.com:12345```.

-If no SRV records are found on the DNS server, Jamulus client will attempt to connect to Jamulus server as specified in the connection window.
+If no SRV records are found on the DNS server, a Jamulus client will attempt to connect to the Jamulus Server as specified in the connection window.

 #### Creating SRV records